2025 AiR Open Call

 Apply Now

-Apply for our upcoming international artists residency program and experience a unique cultural exchange in an inspiring environment
+Apply for our upcoming international artists residency program and experience a unique cultural exchange in an inspiring village environment

-Deadline for applications: June 10th, 2025
+Deadline for applications: June 20th, 2026

-Announcement of selected artists: June 20, 2025
+Announcement of selected artists: July 1st, 2026

 ABOUT THE RESIDENCY